-- Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - protecting children from maltreatment; - o preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - \circ $\;$ taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
+- Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - protecting children from maltreatment; - o preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - \circ taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by any organistaion to protect children suffering from harm or likely to suffer from harm.
+A child includes anyone under the age of 18. - The safeguarding partners that The Hebe Foundation works with to safeguard children and young people are: the local authority; and the chief officer of Police for the area. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
 Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues.